Print

 Our School Change from Last Year

-Percentage of Students from prior year graduating class enrolled in a two- or four-year college or technical college pursuing an associates degree, certificate, or diploma in Fall following graduation 28.7 Down from 67.3
+College Enrollment: Percentage of graduates from the prior year’s four-year graduation cohort who were enrolled in an in-state or out-of-state two- or four-year college in the Fall immediately following their on-time graduation year.
+28.7 Down from 67.3

 Number of students in the graduation cohort who have completed FAFSA forms 40 Down from 43